Communities

 Minderoo Foundation, through a $3.5 million grant, along with partners the Department of Communities, the Department of Primary Industries and Regional Development and Fremantle Ports will support the Leeuwin to stay afloat.

-Minderoo Foundation Chair and Co-Founder, Dr Andrew Forrest AO, said: “It is wonderful to see the Leeuwin set free and sailing into the future.
+Minderoo Foundation Co-Founder, Dr Andrew Forrest AO, said: “It is wonderful to see the Leeuwin set free and sailing into the future.
 We want to see this incredible organisation continue to provide benefits to all West Australians including young people.

 “The Leeuwin not only provides young West Australians with the opportunity to develop and demonstrate leadership, courage and resilience, it forges a deep appreciation of the ocean.
 That’s why we are providing support to stabilise operations and calling on others to lean in and do the same.”